Program details

 Clinical diabetes and therapeutics 4

-New frontiers for GLP-1: beyond glycemic and weight control
+New frontiers for GLP-1: beyond glycemic and weight control (cross-specialty with the Korean Endocrine Society)

 Saturday 27 September, 13:10~14:30